 - Characteristics of population: e.g. Income and education levels, also profession classes.

-- Extent of salvage and recycling of wastes.
+- The extent of salvage and recycling of wastes.

-- Legislation regarding solid waste generation, collection and its disposal.
+- Legislation regarding solid waste generation, collection, and disposal.

 - Public attitude towards solid waste.